-This proxy is solicited by the Board of Directors for use at the Special Meeting of the Shareholders on [], 2017 and any adjournment thereof.
+This proxy is solicited by the Board of Directors for use at the Special Meeting of the Shareholders on September 7, 2017 and any adjournment thereof.

-The undersigned stockholder(s) hereby revoke(s) all prior proxies and appoint(s) [] and [], and each of them, with full power of substitution, as attorneys and proxies for and in the name and place of, the undersigned, and hereby authorize(s) each of them to represent and to vote all of the shares of common stock which the undersigned is entitled to vote at the Special Meeting of Shareholders of Quaker Chemical Corporation to be held at One Quaker Park, 901 E. Hector Street, Conshohocken, Pennsylvania 19428 at 8:30 a.m., ET, on [], [], 2017, and at any adjournments thereof, upon the matters set forth in the Notice of Special Meeting of Shareholders and Proxy Statement and any other matters that may properly come before the meetings or adjournments thereof, receipt of which is hereby acknowledged.
+The undersigned shareholder(s) hereby revoke(s) all prior proxies and appoint(s) Michael F. Barry and Robert T. Traub, and each of them, with full power of substitution, as attorneys and proxies for and in the name and place of, the undersigned, and hereby authorize(s) each of them to represent and to vote all of the shares of common stock which the undersigned is entitled to vote at the Special Meeting of Shareholders of Quaker Chemical Corporation, to be held at One Quaker Park, 901 E. Hector Street, Conshohocken, Pennsylvania 19428 at 8:30 a.m., ET, on September 7, 2017, and at any adjournments thereof, upon the matters set forth in the Notice of Special Meeting of Shareholders and Proxy Statement and any other matters that may properly come before the meeting or adjournments thereof, receipt of which is hereby acknowledged.

-SHARES REPRESENTED BY THIS PROXY, WHEN PROPERLY EXECUTED AND RETURNED IN A TIMELY MANNER, WILL BE VOTED AT THE SPECIAL MEETING AND AT ANY ADJOURNMENTS THEREOF IN THIS MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER(S).
+SHARES REPRESENTED BY THIS PROXY, WHEN PROPERLY EXECUTED AND RETURNED IN A TIMELY MANNER, WILL BE VOTED AT THE SPECIAL MEETING AND AT ANY ADJOURNMENTS THEREOF IN THIS MANNER DIRECTED HEREIN BY THE UNDERSIGNED SHAREHOLDER(S).
 IF NO CONTRARY INDICATION IS MADE, THE PROXY WILL BE VOTED FOR PROPOSALS 1, 2, AND 3.